Shemsi Beqiri: Glory (2012–present)

-Although contracts with top promotions such as K-1 and It's Showtime seemed to have eluded Beqiri, he was given the chance to fight at the highest level when signed with the newly founded Glory organization in April 2012 and was immediately entered into the 2012 Lightweight Slam tournament, made up of sixteen of the world's best 70 kg/154 lb kickfighters.
-He was given a rematch with Yoshihiro Sato at the tournament's opening round, held in Stockholm, Sweden at Glory 1: Stockholm - 2012 Lightweight Slam First 16 on May 26, 2012, and took his revenge by beating the Japanese fighter by split decision in an action-packed fight.
+Although contracts with top promotions such as K-1 and It's Showtime seemed to have eluded Beqiri.
+He was given the chance to fight at the highest level when he signed with the newly founded Glory organization in April 2012 and was immediately entered into the 2012 Lightweight Slam tournament, made up of sixteen of the world's best 70 kg/154 lb kickfighters.
+He was given a rematch with Yoshihiro Sato at the tournament's opening round, held in Stockholm, Sweden at Glory 1: Stockholm - 2012 Lightweight Slam First 16 on 26 May 2012, and took his revenge by beating the Japanese fighter by split decision in an action-packed fight.
 This win helped Beqiri move up into the top ten in the world rankings for the first time in his career, coming in at #10.

-Staying active between Glory tournament bouts, he defeated Steeve Valente via decision at SuperPro Fight Night IV on September 22, 2012, in Basel to win the SuperPro Fight Night -70 kg/154 lb Championship.
+Staying active between Glory tournament bouts, he defeated Steeve Valente via decision at SuperPro Fight Night IV on 22 September 2012, in Basel to win the SuperPro Fight Night -70 kg/154 lb Championship.

-He was drawn against Davit Kiria in the quarter-finals of the 2012 Glory tournament at Glory 3: Rome - 2012 Lightweight Slam Final 8 on November 3, 2012, in Rome, Italy but exited the tournament early when he lost a split decision after a competitive fight.
+He was drawn against Davit Kiria in the quarter-finals of the 2012 Glory tournament at Glory 3: Rome - 2012 Lightweight Slam Final 8 on 3 November 2012, in Rome, Italy but exited the tournament early when he lost a split decision after a competitive fight.
 Despite coming back from the Glory tournament empty-handed, Beqiri proved himself to be amongst the middleweight elite and moved up to #9 in the world rankings in December 2012.

-Beqiri lost to Robin van Roosmalen by unanimous decision in a back-and-forth fight at Glory 10: Los Angeles in Ontario, California, United States on September 28, 2013.
+Beqiri lost to Robin van Roosmalen by unanimous decision in a back-and-forth fight at Glory 10: Los Angeles in Ontario, California, United States on 28 September 2013.

-He was scheduled to face Ky Hollenbeck in the tournament reserve match at Glory 12: New York - Lightweight World Championship Tournament in New York City, New York, US on November 23, 2013 but withdrew for undisclosed reasons and was replaced by Warren Stevelmans.
+He was scheduled to face Ky Hollenbeck in the tournament reserve match at Glory 12: New York - Lightweight World Championship Tournament in New York City, New York, US on 23 November 2013 but withdrew for undisclosed reasons and was replaced by Warren Stevelmans.

-Shemsi Beqiri and Andy Souwer were set to fight at SuperPro Fight Night VI in Basel on January 25, 2014, but Souwer withdrew due to a bout of appendicitis and was replaced by Foad Sadeghi.
+Shemsi Beqiri and Andy Souwer were set to fight at SuperPro Fight Night VI in Basel on 25 January 2014, but Souwer withdrew due to a bout of appendicitis and was replaced by Foad Sadeghi.
 Beqiri defeated Sadeghi on points.

-He was also expected to fight Murthel Groenhart on the Glory 14: Zagreb undercard in Zagreb, Croatia on March 8, 2014 withdrew due to injuries sustained in a brawl and was replaced by Teo Mikelić.
+He was also expected to fight Murthel Groenhart on the Glory 14: Zagreb undercard in Zagreb, Croatia on 8 March 2014 withdrew due to injuries sustained in a brawl and was replaced by Teo Mikelić.